A Startup's Guide to Brand Management

 Want to learn more about how you can use Inbound Marketing techniques to build your brand's credibility?

-Brand management is about monitoring and maintaining your startup's personality.
+Brand management is the process of monitoring and maintaining your startup's personality.
 Like that friend, if your startup brand has a quirk left unchecked, it can wreak havoc on your reputation.
 As a startup, you invest time, energy, and resources into developing your brand.
-The last thing you want to see is your reputation goes down the tubes because you weren't on top of things, and a controllable situation got out of control.
+The last thing you want to see is your reputation go down the tubes because you weren't on top of things, and a controllable situation got out of control.

 What is a Startup Brand Composed of?

-Just like a human personality, a brand is composed of multiple traits.
-There are tangible brand assets, and then there are intangible ones.
-Tangible assets include:
+Just like a human personality, a startup brand is composed of multiple traits, which can be divided into tangible and intangible assets.

-Design Elements: Logo, color scheme, typography, font, and more represent your brand's personality and how you appear to your audience.
-These are the second thing people will see and associate with your brand.
+• Design Elements: Your logo, color scheme, typography, and font visually represent your brand's personality and how you appear to your audience.
+These are the second thing people see and associate with your startup brand.

-Content Style Guide: The attitude and tone with which your content represents the company.
-All content, whether a blog post, landing page copy, or individual tweet, should conform to this style guide and be written in a consistent brand voice.
-Don't have a style guide?
-Start by creating a social media branding checklist.
+• Content Style Guide: This guide defines the attitude and tone for all company content.
+Every blog post, landing page, and individual tweet should conform to this style guide and be written in a consistent brand voice.
+If you don't have a style guide, start by creating a social media branding checklist.
 You can use our free template below.

 Get Your FREE Social Media Branding Checklist!

-Awareness: A general sense of how people view your brand.
+• Awareness: This is the general sense of how people view your brand.
 It covers everything from those who have never heard of you to those who are regular followers of your social media presence and repeat customers.
+Awareness includes:

-• Reputation: What all those people think of you.
+• Reputation: This is what all those people think of you.
 Is your startup rocking it on Instagram?
 How about your blog?
 What are people saying about you on Yelp?
 All of this combines to create a general sense of your brand reputation.

 • Gravity: Brand gravity is the term used to describe brand reputation + awareness + the pull your brand has on people.
 Do they know to go straight to your website for great content?
 Or are they still finding you by chance when searching for answers to their pain points?
 When you develop brand gravity, that pull brings them straight to you.

-Loyalty: Do you have a devoted following of repeat customers?
-Then you have brand loyalty.
-It's when people look to you first for a solution.
+• Loyalty: Brand loyalty is achieved when you have a devoted following of repeat customers.
+It's the point where people look to you first for a solution.

 All of these traits and aspects of your brand need attention paid to them regularly to ensure that things are going well.
 If you forget to monitor your social media mentions for a while, then come back to find a viral thread slamming your customer service that went unchecked for a week with no comment or mitigation from your team—nothing good can come of that.